 It thus signed a collaboration agreement for medical research with CCML on June 12, 2014.
 Under the terms of this agreement, the Company undertook in particular to reimburse CCML for all the costs mentioned in the appendices to said agreement.
-For 2019, no expenses were recorded under this agreement.
+For 2020, no expenses were recorded under this agreement.

-As a reminder, Mr. Henri Lachmann, director of CARMAT, is

-Chairman of the Board of Directors of CCML.
+As a reminder, Henri Lachmann, director of Carmat, was Chairman of the Board of Directors of CCML until January 1, 2020.

-5.6.2 STATUTORY AUDITORS' SPECIAL REPORT ON RELATED-PARTY AGREEMENTS
+5.6.2 STATUTORY AUDITORS' RELATED-PARTY AGREEMENTS